qbead/qbeadWebsite/content/main/workshop.md

 <div class="row">
 <div class="column long-text">
-<h2>Questions about the particular demos we used</h2>
+<h2>Questions about the particular demos we chose</h2>
-<p>These are just a couple of examples of impromptu questions that were sparked during our demos.
-The particular details here might not be important for the overall goal of finding great STEM activities, rather they are just a reminder of how everything can be questioned.</p>
+<p>We chose these to illustrate some of the questions that were sparked during our demos.
+The specific details here are not important for the overall goal of finding great STEM activities, rather they are just a reminder of how everything can be questioned.</p>

 <h3>Why doesn't the dirt just sink in the dish soap and pepper demo?</h3>
 <p>The dirt floats because it is less dense than the water.
 The soap pushes the dirt away and the water keeps holding it up. </p>